withastro/docs/src/pages/en/guides/deploy/github.md

       # Allows you to run this workflow manually from the Actions tab on GitHub.
       workflow_dispatch:

-      # Allow this job to push changes to your repository
+      # Allow this job to clone the repo and create a page deployment
     permissions:
       contents: read
       pages: write